MotasemAlfarra/starter-academic/content/publication/online_tta/index.md

 ---
-title: "Revisiting Test Time Adaptation under Online Evaluation"
+title: "Evaluation of Test-Time Adaptation Under Computational Time Constraints"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here